Category: Book Reviews

 Well, they have funding again and last month managed to break through the wall.
 They found what looks like a robotic vehicle from ancient Egypt!
 Imagine that!
 It is battery powered.

-You can find out more about ancient pyramids and how they might have originate in my book Unknown Place, Unknown Universe.
+You can find out more about ancient pyramids and how they might have originated in my book Unknown Place, Unknown Universe.
 BOOK 3 in the series, Worlds Like Dust, will be published some time in the next two months.
 Watch the trailer for Unknown Place, Unknown Universe below.
 I hope you like it, and if you do, or have anything else to say about this post, please leave a comment.

 Continue reading “Electric car found in pyramid!”